ivansaul/blog/docs/linux/guides/open-ports-on-oracle-cloud.md

 ---
 comments: true
 icon: material/server-network
-title: Opening Ports on Oracle Cloud Instances
+title: Open Ports on Oracle Cloud
 description: Learn how to open ports on an Oracle Cloud Instance to allow incoming traffic on specific ports.

 date: 2024-11-30